National Film Board of Canada: NFB on TV

-The NFB is a minority owner of the digital television channel, Documentary in Canada.
-NFB-branded series Retrovision appeared on VisionTV, along with the French-language Carnets ONF series on APTN.
-Moreover, in 1997 the American cable channel Cartoon Network created a weekly 30-minute show called O Canada specifically showcasing a compilation of NFB-produced works; the segment was discontinued in favour of Adult Swim.
+The NFB is a minority owner of the Canadian digital television channel Documentary Channel.
+The NFB-branded series Retrovision aired on VisionTV along with the French-language Carnets ONF series on APTN.
+Moreover, in 1997, the American cable channel Cartoon Network created a weekly 30-minute show called O Canada, which specifically showcased a compilation of NFB-produced works; the segment was later discontinued in favour of Adult Swim.

 Logo

-The Board's logo consists of a standing stylized figure (originally green) with its arms wide upward.
+The Board's logo consists of a standing stylized figure (originally green) with its arms wide upward (designed similarly to the CBS logo).
 The arms are met by an arch that mirrors them.
 The round head in between then resembles a pupil, making the entire symbol appear to be an eye with legs.
 Launched in 1968, the logo symbolized a vision of humanity and was called "Man Seeing / L'homme qui voit".
 It was designed by Georges Beaupré.
-It was updated in 2002 by the firm of Paprika Communications.
+It was updated in 2003 by the firm of Paprika Communications.

-NFB in popular media

-The Scottish music act Boards of Canada takes its name from the NFB.

-George Lucas, who had attributed the origins of "the Force " to a 1963 abstract NFB film by Arthur Lipsett entitled 21-87, went on to use the number 2187 as the cell number where Princess Leia was being detained in Star Wars.

-Two NFB shorts, the Oscar-nominated Christmas Cracker and David and Hazel: A Study in Communication, were each spoofed by RiffTrax.

-The Big Snit inspired a Scrabble scene in the second episode of The Simpsons' first season, "Bart the Genius".